andraugust/andraugust.github.io/thermo-2.md

 Let's look at two common processes involving work: isothermal and adiabatic processes.

-Isothermal processes are those where temperature is held constant.
+**Isothermal** processes are where temperature is held constant.
 In practice, this is acheived by placing the system in contact with a constant-temperature reservoir and changing the system so slowly that its temperature remains equal to the reservoir at all times.

 How much does the system's internal energy change in such a process?
 As an example, an ideal gas has $$U = U(T)$$, so its internal energy in fact doesn't change.
 So where does the work energy go?
 It's all dissipated to the environment as heat.
 To find out how much heat, we use the first law: